fusion94/fusion94.org/src/content/blog/2025-07-18-dji-drone-ban-who-is-behind-it.md

 - Comparable Skydio X2D: $10,999+ (military/enterprise only)
 - Price differential: 5x or more for similar capabilities[^77]

-This pricing disparity isn't just about profit margins—it reflects fundamental differences in manufacturing scale, supply chain efficiency, and market focus.
+This pricing disparity isn't just about profit margins.
+It reflects fundamental differences in manufacturing scale, supply chain efficiency, and market focus.

 ### Skydio